RNAseq (part 3)

 Filter with LRT results

-Clustering is done on the counts.
-We can subset our rlog transformed gene expression matrix to those genes significant in our LRT test.
-This filters the ~45% of genes that are not chganing across our experiment.
+Clustering is typically done on the transformed normalized counts.
+To make it easier to find interesting clusters we can subset our rlog transformed gene expression matrix to those genes significant in our LRT test.
+This filters the ~45% of genes that are not changing across our experiment.

 sigChanges <- rownames(acrossGroups)[acrossGroups$padj < 0.01 & !is.na(acrossGroups$padj)]